 - $5,000 for any property damage per accident

 In California and other states if the parent owns the vehicle the child was driving at the time of the accident, then the parent would have vicarious liability again as the car owner.
-If you have a child that has a driver’s license you should make sure you have insurance coverages with limits high enough to cover your personal assets.
+If you have a child that has a driver’s license, you should make sure you have insurance coverage with limits high enough to cover your personal assets.
 An umbrella policy may help you be able to do so better than just a car insurance policy on its own.

 My son is 18 years old and still lives at home.
 Does it make a difference to my liability for an accident if he has his own policy and is the sole owner of his car?